 Senate Dems ask GOP to drop their plan to repeal 'Obamacare'

-Senate Democrats are asking Republican leaders to drop their effort to repeal President Barack Obama's health care law.
-If they do, they're offering to help them "improve the health care system for all Americans."
+In this March 14, 2017 file photo, Senate Minority Leader Charles Schumer of N.Y. speaks with reporters at the Capitol in Washington.
+Senate Democrats asked Republicans Tuesday, May 9, 2017, to drop their bid to repeal President Barack Obama's health care law, offering to help improve the nation's health care system if they did.

 Add your comments below